manuperera/docuUX/docs/README.md

   details: Introducción a la librería JS que da soporte al API nativa de Opengate
 - title: New Module
   details: Introducción a la librería New Module
-- title: New Module 2
-  details: Introducción a la librería New Module 2
 footer: amplía)))  | Copyright ©
 ---